-In this Boston Fern Care article, you will gain some interesting background information on this popular indoor plant, as well as all the tips you’ll need to keep it looking healthy and attractive.
+In this Boston Fern Care article, you’ll gain some interesting background information on this popular indoor plant, as well as all the tips you’ll need to keep it looking healthy and attractive.

 Nephrolepsis exaltata Bostoniensis or the Boston fern or sword fern is a cultivar of a fern species which can grow up to 7 feet in its natural habitat.
 It’s part of the Lomariopsidaceae family and it’s an evergreen perennial herbaceous plant.